ODIM-Project/ODIM/docs/README.md

         'https://{odimra_host}:{port}/redfish/v1/AccountService'
        ```

-       An `X-AUTH-TOKEN` is valid and a session is open only for 30 minutes, unless you continue to send requests to a Redfish service using this token.
+       An `X-AUTH-TOKEN` is valid and the session is available for only 30 minutes, unless you continue to send requests to a Redfish service using this token.
 An idle session is automatically terminated after the time-out interval.

 ## Role-based authorization